Backbone81/membership/README.md

 ### More Advanced Topics

-- Can we drop the interface for Message and collapse all message types into a single message which has all fields any message could have?
-That way we could be able to drop the interface and prevent memory allocations due to interface conversion.
 - Add encryption and support multiple encryption keys for key rollover.
 The first key is always used for encryption, all keys are used for decryption.
 - Investigate how we can increase the suspicion timeout when we are under high CPU load.
 High CPU load can be detected